 - The general product installer.
 The general product installer enables you to install and configure the product, verify preinstallation requirements, and view the product's description.
-You perform the installation from a disc, and you are prompted to choose a product to install.
-See "Installing Storage Foundation Cluster File System High Availability using the product installer" on page 67. - Product-specific installation scripts.
+You perform the installation from a disc, and you are prompted to choose a product to install. - Product-specific installation scripts.
 If you obtained a standalone Veritas product from an electronic download site, the single product download files do not contain the general product installer.
 Use the product installation script to install the individual products.
 You can find these scripts at the root of the product media in the scripts directory.
 These scripts are also installed with the product.